The Ultimate Dubai Startup Stack for Founders

 Mainland makes sense only if you specifically need to sell to government, run a physical retail operation, or have other location-specific reasons.
 For everyone else, free zone is the default.

-Banking in 2026 is finally not a horror story
+Banking heading into 2026 is finally not a horror story

 Two years ago, opening a corporate bank account in the UAE was a multi-month, document-intensive nightmare.
-In 2026 it is a 2–4 week process if you pick the right bank.
+In 2026, banking setup timelines have shortened considerably, particularly at the challenger banks.
 The big three (Emirates NBD, ADCB, FAB) are mature.
 The challenger banks (Wio, Mashreq Neo Biz, Liv) are competitive for SMEs and faster to onboard.
 Multi-currency accounts, virtual cards, and decent APIs are standard.

 Pick a bank based on what you actually need.
 If you are operating regionally with international clients, prioritise FX.
 If you are domestic-focused, prioritise local payment infrastructure.
 If you want a banking platform that does not actively waste your time, the challenger banks are increasingly the answer.